 You need exact change if you’re paying cash, but most buses also accept contactless payment cards or the Swift card.

-The one line Midland Metro light rail system runs between the city centre and Wolverhampton.
-In central Birmingham, it stops at Centenary Square (for the library), Town Hall, Grand Central (for Birmingham New Street station), Corporation Street, Bull Street (for Snow Hill railway station), St Chads, St Pauls and Jewellery Quarter stations but once it leaves the city centre it runs along the street like a tram.
-One-way fares cost start at £1 (for a short hop in the city centre) and go up to £4.
+The one-line West Midlands Metro light rail system runs between the city centre and Wolverhampton.
+In central Birmingham, it stops at Centenary Square (for the library), Town Hall, Grand Central (for Birmingham New Street station), Corporation Street, Bull Street (for Snow Hill railway station), St Chads, St Pauls and Jewellery Quarter stations.
+For most of its length, it runs along the street like a tram.
+One-way fares cost start at £1.90 and go up to £4.50.
 There are several travel passes (see below) that cover tram travel and which are often better value if you’re making a return trip.

 Birmingham has a good suburban rail network that is comprised of eight train lines.
-The train is a good way to get to places like the Ibis hotel at Bordesley, the Jewellery Quarter, Cadbury World in Bourneville and the Barber Institute at the University.
+The train is a good way to get to places like some hotels outside the city centre, the Jewellery Quarter, Cadbury World in Bourneville and the Barber Institute at the University.
 The train is also the quickest way to Birmingham International Airport and Coventry.

 Fares and travel passes

-The n-network One Day Card is good for one day unlimited travel on bus, train and Metro trams within the Network West Midland area.
-It is valid all day and costs £9 (£8.80 with a Swift card).
+The nnetwork one-day card is good for one day of unlimited travel on bus, train and Metro trams within zones 1–5 in the Network West Midland area.
+It is valid all day and costs £9.30.

-The n-network Daytripper pass is good for one day unlimited travel on bus, train and Metro trams within the Network West Midland area.
-It is an off-peak ticket good for travel after 9.30 Mon–Fri and all day on weekends.
-The n-network Daytripper costs £6.90 (£6.70 with a Swift card).
+The nnetwork daytripper pass is good for one day of unlimited travel on bus, train and tram within the Network West Midlands area.
+It is an off-peak ticket good for travel after 9.30am Mon–Fri and all day on weekends.
+The nnetwork daytripper costs £7.20.